Gordon Leslie Herries Davies

-Gordon Leslie Herries Davies (born Gordon Leslie Davies, 18 January 1932, Manchester – 22 February 2019, North Uist, Scotland) was a British and Irish geographer, specializing in geomorphology, and a historian of geography and geology.
+Gordon Leslie Herries Davies (born Gordon Leslie Davies; 18 January 1932 in Manchester – 22 February 2019 in North Uist, Scotland) was a British and Irish geographer, specializing in geomorphology, and a historian of geography and geology.
 He was the president of the Geographical Society of Ireland from 1962 to 1964.

 Biography

 As a child at the beginning of WW II, he was evacuated to Blackpool, but returned to Manchester after a brief time.
 G. L. Davies matriculated in 1949 to read geography at the University of Manchester.
-There he graduated in 1953 with an M.A. with a thesis on geomorphology in North Wales.
+There, he graduated in 1953 with an M.A. and a thesis on geomorphology in North Wales.
 In October 1954 he joined the academic staff of Trinity College Dublin (TCD).
-In TCD's department of geography, he was from an Assistant Lecturer from 1954 to 1957, a Lecturer from 1957 to 1970, and an Associate Professor from 1970 to 1989, when he when retired with emeritus status.
+In TCD's department of geography, he was an Assistant Lecturer from 1954 to 1957, a Lecturer from 1957 to 1970, and an Associate Professor from 1970 to 1989, when he when retired with emeritus status.
 In 1967 he was elected to Fellowship of TCD.
 At TCD he received a second M.A. jure officii on the basis of his academic standing.
 On sabbatical leave in Oregon, he completed his first book, Earth in Decay (1969), which earned him a Ph.D. from TCD.
 The book deals with the history of British geomorphology before 1878.

 In 1977 Gordon Leslie Davies changed his name to "Gordon Leslie Herries Davies" — "Herries" was his mother's surname before her marriage.
 The reason for the name change was that K. Gordon Davies (1923–1994) was appointed in 1977 to the Erasmus Smith Chair of Modern History at TCD.

 In November 1980, Davies gave the Ramsbottom Lecture to the Society for the History of Natural History.
 The lecture entitled The Mapping of Natural Phenomena in 19th Century Ireland was expanded into his 1983 book Sheets of Many Colours.